Otome no Teikoku: Second year students

 A transfer student from the United States.
 She is fluent in Japanese but often speaks broken Japanese.
 She has a nice body, an open-minded personality, and wear glasses.
 She likes manga and drawings, and befriends Honoka due to their similar interests.
-She is interested in US presidents, which combined with Honoka's interest in Sengoku leaders led to them writing manga about presidents and samurais meeting.
+She is interested in US presidents, which combined with Honoka's interest in Sengoku leaders led to them writing manga about presidents and samurai meeting.
 She's attracted to Honoka and often invites Honoka to her house.
 She never noticed her stiff shoulders until Honoka massaged her.

 Media

 In 2015, to commemorate the release of Volume 8, an animated promotional video was produced using original illustrations by Etsuko Sumimoto, the character designer for the anime Yurikuma Arashi.
 In 2016, a collaboration figure was released as part of The World of Isobelle Pascha, a line of girl figures produced and sold by ThreeA.
-The series was featured in all three installments (2016, 2017, and 2018) of Yuri Exhibition (Yuritenn), an event themed around “yuri” (girls’ love) organized by Village Vanguard.
+The series was featured in all three installments (2016, 2017, and 2018) of Yuri Exhibition (Yuritenn), an event themed around "yuri" (girls' love) organized by Village Vanguard.
 These exhibitions included displays of reproduction artwork and the sale of exclusive merchandise.

-Regarding its serialization, author Torajirō Kishi revealed on Twitter at the time of Volume 12’s release that “depending on how Volume 12 sells, the series might end with Volume 13.”
+Regarding its serialization, author Torajirō Kishi revealed on Twitter at the time of Volume 12's release that "depending on how Volume 12 sells, the series might end with Volume 13."
 He later stated that the large amount of support that tweet received led to the series being transferred to Shōnen Jump+.
 Before the transfer, all 162 chapters published up to that point were made available for free on Shōnen Jump+ in batches of three chapters at a time (with the first day offering up to 60 chapters).
-Following the initial release on October 17, 2017, the title appeared in Twitter’s trending topics.
+Following the initial release on October 17, 2017, the title appeared in Twitter's trending topics.

 Episodes featuring the top three couples chosen in a pairing popularity poll were adapted into voice comics.
 Beginning April 30, 2021, these were released one episode at a time on the Jump Channel on YouTube.